yc4ny/Mining-Real-World-Graphs/README.md

 pip install -r requirements.txt
 ```
 ## Datasets
-The code takes an input graph in a csv/txt file.
+Format: The code takes an input graph in a csv/txt file.
 Each row of the file indicates an edge between the two nodes separated by a comma.<br/><br/>
 For sample tests there are custom test graphs in the  ` data/custom ` folder. <br/><br/>
-If you wish to test on real world graphs, please download the network data from Stanford Large Network Dataset Collection here: <a href="https://snap.stanford.edu/data/" target="_blank">SNAP</a>, unzip and place it in the ` data/`  folder.
+If you wish to test on real world graphs, please download the network data from Stanford Large Network Dataset Collection here: <a href="https://snap.stanford.edu/data/" target="_blank">SNAP</a>, unzip and place it in the ` data/`  folder.  <br/><br/>
+To partition other graphs, please match the format of the input graph as stated above.

 ## Options